 Goal setting is a powerful motivator, the value of which has been recognized in an abundance of clinical and real-world settings for over 35 years.

-‘Goals,’ as defined by Latham & Locke (2002, p.705) are “the object or aim of an action, for example, to attain a specific standard of proficiency, usually within a specified time limit.”
-They are the level of competence that we wish to achieve and create a useful lens through which we assess our current performance.
+‘Goals,’ are “the object or aim of an action, for example, to attain a specific standard of proficiency, usually within a specified time limit.”
+(Locke & Latham, 2002, p.
+705) They are the level of competence that we wish to achieve and create a useful lens through which we assess our current performance.

 Goal setting is the process by which we achieve these goals.
-The importance of the goal setting process should not go unappreciated, according to Locke (2019) “Every person’s life depends on the process of choosing goals to pursue; if you remain passive you are not going to thrive as a human being.”
+The importance of the goal-setting process should not go unappreciated.
+According to Lock (2019) “Every person’s life depends on the process of choosing goals to pursue; if you remain passive you are not going to thrive as a human being.”

-Goal setting theory (Locke & Latham, 1984) is based on the premise that conscious goals affect action (Ryan, 1970) and that conscious human behavior is purposeful and regulated by individual goals.
-Simply put, we must decide what is beneficial to our own welfare, and set goals to achieve it.
+Goal-setting theory (Locke & Latham, 1984) is based on the premise that conscious goals affect action (Ryan, 1970) and conscious human behavior is purposeful and regulated by individual goals.
+Simply put, we must decide what is beneficial to our own welfare, and set goals accordingly.

 Why do some people perform better on tasks than others?
-The goal setting theory approaches the issue of motivation from a first-level perspective; its emphasis is on an immediate level of explanation of individual differences in task performance.
 According to Ryan (1970), if individuals are equal in ability and knowledge, then the cause must be motivational.

 The theory states that the simplest and most direct motivational explanation of why some people perform better than others is due to disparate performance goals, implying that setting and adjusting goals can significantly impact performance.

-There exists a wealth of research in the area of goal setting, particularly within organizational settings.
-Initially, this exploration began with the objective of ascertaining how the level of intended achievement (the goal) is related to the actual level of achievement (the performance) in an organizational setting (Locke, 1990).
+Initially, research into goal setting attempted to ascertain how the level of intended achievement (goal) is related to the actual level of achievement (performance) in an organizational setting (Locke & Latham, 1990).

-The setting of goals has been shown to increase employee motivation and organizational commitment (Latham, 2004).
-Additionally, goals affect the intensity of our actions and our emotions – the more difficult and valued a goal is, the more intense our efforts will be in order to attain it, and the more success we experience following achievement (Latham & Locke, 2006).
+Goal setting increases employee motivation and organizational commitment (Latham, 2004).
+Additionally, goals affect the intensity of our actions and our emotions.
+The more difficult and valued a goal is, the more intense our efforts will be in order to attain it, and the more success we experience following achievement (Latham & Locke, 2006).

 Through the experience of success and the positive emotions that accompany it, confidence and belief in our own abilities grow.
 Schunk (1985) found that participation in goal setting encourages a search for new strategies to aid success.
 Finding novel ways to utilize our skills and push our abilities increases task-relevant knowledge while enhancing self-efficacy and self-confidence.